buppyio/bpy/doc/bpy_hist.1.md

 $ bpy hist prune -all
 ```

-Clear all history older than  midday on the first of February 2016:
+Clear history older than midday on the first of February 2016:

 ```
 $ bpy hist prune -older-than="12:00:00 1/2/2016"